 Guidelines are requiring Canadian banks to have capital requirements that are in line or higher than the set Basel III minimums.
-The Office of the Superintendent of Financial Institutions (OSFI) is responsible for ensuring that all banks adhere to the Canadian banking laws as far as capital requirements are concerned.
+The (OSFI) is responsible for ensuring that all banks adhere to the Canadian banking laws as far as capital requirements are concerned.

 The Base III Capital capability requirements were implemented using the updated CAR Guideline.
 However, implementation is ongoing and more changes are expected in the next couple of years.
 There are six large Canadian banks and they are required to meet the common target equity tier ratio of seven percent or risk subjective assets.

 However, OSFI recognizes that increasing the surcharge too high would harm the Canadian economy.
 For this reason, they have subjected additional loss absorbency necessities based on a bank?s international systematic importance.
 There are six large banks in Canada and they account for about 90% of total banking properties.

 The guidelines on capital requirements have gone through a series of revisions with the most recent having taken place in October of the year 2018.
 Some of the major revisions include the implementation of a domestic standardized approach to credit risk counterparty, implementation of domestic capital requirement for exposed banks in central counterparties, domestic securitization implantation framework, clarification of the treatment of capital rights to assets, and changes in the capital floor.

 If a bank is not able to adhere to set minimum capital requirements, it could go into insolvency.
 Should a bank become insolvent, OSFI takes control of the bank.
 If the Attorney General Allows, the bank can be wound up under the winding-up and restricting act (WURA).
 The bank?s liquidator must be the Canada Deposit Insurance Corporation (CDIC) or a trustee that has been licensed under the Insolvency and Bankruptcy Act.